UK garage: 2002: 2-step, dubstep and grime

-In the late 1999s and early 2000s, MJ Cole, a classically trained oboe and piano player, had a string of chart and underground hits, most notably with "Sincere" and "Crazy Love".
-Cole also won a BBC "Young Musician of the Year" award.

 Other subgenres

 4x4 garage or "4-to-the-floor" garage initially referred to all garage that wasn't 2 step.
 It eventually evolved into its own subgenre with a greater influence from house music, and characteristic driving basslines and high-energy club rhythms.
 Examples include "Shut The Door" by Todd Edwards and "Reasons" by MPH & Oppidan.

 Bassline garage, sometimes known as "niche" after the club where the style emerged, is often linked to the work of DJ Q. It developed in the mid-2000s in the UK, and borrows heavily from 4x4 and speed garage.
 Its recognisable traits include its speedy tempo, heavy basslines, and fast vocals.
 Example tracks include "Heartbroken" by T2 ft.
 Jodie Aysha.

 Other subgenres include vocal garage, jazzstep, bumping garage, rollin' UKG, and old school garage.
 Future garage and funky house may also be considered subgenres of garage.